 Watch and wait/active surveillance for early-stage CLL

-Patients with symptoms and/or large amounts of CLL in the blood, lymph nodes, or spleen need treatment shortly after the diagnosis.
-For other patients, however, immediate treatment is not required, and it is recommended that the patient is monitored carefully without active treatment.
-During this time, the patient's blood counts are watched closely and physical examinations are performed on a regular basis.
+Patients with symptoms and/or large amounts of CLL in the blood, lymph nodes, or spleen need treatment shortly after the diagnosis is made.
+For other patients, however, immediate treatment is not needed, and it is recommended that the disease is monitored carefully without active treatment.
+During this time, the patient’s blood counts are watched closely and physical examinations are performed on a regular basis.
 If the CLL shows signs of worsening, active treatment would then begin.
-Research studies have shown that no harm comes from the watch-and-wait approach (also called active surveillance or watchful waiting) when compared with immediate treatment for early-stage CLL.
-Some patients don't develop symptoms for years, or even decades, and will not need any treatment.
+Research studies have shown that no harm comes from the watch-and-wait approach, also called active surveillance or watchful waiting, when compared with immediate treatment for early-stage CLL.
+Some patients do not develop symptoms for years, or even decades, and will not need any treatment.

 Although many patients can live comfortably with CLL without active treatment, it is beneficial to use this time to improve overall health.
-This includes stopping smoking and by bringing all immunizations up to date.
+This includes stopping smoking and bringing all immunizations up to date.
+However, patients with CLL should not receive the herpes zoster (shingles) vaccine because it may cause a shingles infection in patients who have a lowered immune system.

-Treatment is recommended for patients who develop symptoms and/or worsening blood counts.
+Treatment is recommended for patients with worsening blood counts and for those who develop symptoms.
 These might include increased fatigue, night sweats, enlarged lymph nodes, or lowered red blood cell or platelet counts.
 People with CLL are encouraged to talk with their doctor about whether their symptoms need treatment, balancing the benefits of treatment with the side effects.

-A standard drug that people with CLL may receive is called fludarabine (Fludara, Oforta).
+A standard drug that people with CLL may receive is called fludarabine (Fludara).
 Similar drugs called pentostatin (Nipent) and cladribine (Leustatin) are also sometimes used to treat CLL, although fludarabine is used most commonly.

-Chlorambucil (Leukeran) and cyclophosphamide (Cytoxan, Neosar) can be given orally, while cyclophosphamide can also be given intravenously.
-Cyclophosphamide may be given alone or with prednisone (multiple brand names), a type of oral corticosteroid.
+Chlorambucil (Leukeran) and cyclophosphamide (Neosar) can be given orally, while cyclophosphamide can also be given intravenously.
+Cyclophosphamide may be given alone or with fludarabine or with prednisone (multiple brand names), a type of oral corticosteroid.

-In the past, patients initially received either fludarabine alone or chlorambucil plus prednisone, switching to the other regimen if the treatment did not work well, but more modern combinations are now recommended for initial therapy.
+In the past, patients initially received either fludarabine only or chlorambucil plus prednisone, switching to the other regimen if the treatment did not work well, but more recent combinations are now recommended for initial therapy.
 Today, the following drugs are often given together in combinations:

-- Rituximab (Rituxan) (see below) and fludarabine (sometimes abbreviated as FR)
+- Rituximab (Rituxan) (see monoclonal antibodies below) and fludarabine (sometimes abbreviated as FR)

 - Cyclophosphamide and fludarabine (called FC)